Simulation of a Heterogeneous Quantum Network: Simulation Result

 \subsection{\yb-\yb\ Link}

-For the \yb-\yb\ link (see Fig.~\ref{fig:yb-yb}), we varied three significant parameters: photon collection efficiency, attempts per reload, and the time bin width.
+For the \yb-\yb\ link (see Fig.~\ref{fig:yb-yb}), we varied three significant parameters: photon collection efficiency, attempts per reload, and the time-bin width.
 In general, we observe the fidelity is almost invariant ($\sim99\%$ on average), because the only sources of infidelity are detector dark counts and the \yb\ atom falling out of the trap after photon emission.
 Such events have small probability and thus minimal impact on fidelity.

 Regarding entanglement rate, Fig.~\ref{fig:yb-yb}(a) shows an expected rapid growth as we increase the photon collection efficiency (PCE), while Fig.~\ref{fig:yb-yb}(b) shows that $\sim65$ attempts per reload provides an optimal entanglement rate of $0.6~Hz$.
-The upside-down-Nike-swoosh curve is an interesting result.
+This curve first increases rapidly, and then slowly decreases.
 For low attempts per reload ($<30$), the device conducts time-costly reload operations while the \yb\ atom is very likely still in the trap, significantly harming rate.
 On the other hand, for high attempts per reload ($\gg 65$) the device is repeatedly attempting to entangle atoms that are very likely no longer in the trap, wasting time on cooling each attempt.
 The sharper fall-off on the left hand side of the plot (compared to the right hand side) is the result of reload time ($500~ms$) being much greater than cooling time ($1.4~ms$).
-In Fig.~\ref{fig:yb-yb}(c), we found that increasing time bin width from $0.2-1.2~ms$ simply increases rate, as a larger width increases the probability that the \yb\ emits a photon within the time bin.
-However, the increased rate coming from a greater bin width is matched with an increased susceptibility to noise in the time bin, which is of consideration in schemes with higher noise levels.
+In Fig.~\ref{fig:yb-yb}(c), we found that increasing time-bin width from $0.2-1.2~ms$ increases rate, as a larger width increases the probability that the \yb\ emits a photon within the time-bin.
+However, the increased rate coming from a greater bin width is matched with an increased susceptibility to noise in the time-bin (not shown in Fig.~\ref{fig:yb-yb}(c)), which is of consideration in schemes with higher noise levels.